-Bosnia and Herzegovina: RiTE Ugljevik – profit loss estimated for future period8.
-May 2020. / SEE Energy News
+Bosnia and Herzegovina: RiTE Ugljevik – profit loss estimated for future period, SEE Energy News

 Coalmine and thermal power plant (RiTE) Ugljevik, operated by power utility ERS, estimates that it will record losses in total amount of 37.5 million euros in the next three years.
 The business plan for the 2020-2022 period, which was adopted by the shareholders at the last general meeting held in April, estimates that the loss in this year will be 8 million euros, 11.4 million in 2021 and 18 million euros in 2022.